ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/additional_features.rst

 Additional mixed-integer constraints
 ------------------------------------

-Besides, PWA representation of the CAPEX (see :ref:`input_structure.pwa`), ZEN-garden allows the use of three additional mixed-integer linear constraints:
+ZEN-garden allows the use of mixed-integer linear constraints:

 .. _additional_features.min_load: